-2020 was a one star (★) year.
-But the support our Grif-family gave us was five stars (★★★★★)!
+The support our Grif-family gives us is five stars (★★★★★)!
 One of our superstar supporters is emerging playwright and theatre lover Grace Chapple.
-Grace donated for the first time in 2020 and is also a part of our inaugural Artist Membership program, which offers exclusive access to the inner workings of Griffin for a small monthly contribution.
-This End of Financial Year, we chatted to Grace about her love of new Australian stories, and why she’s so passionate about Griffin.
+Grace donated for the first time in 2020.
+We chatted to Grace about her love of new Australian stories, and why she’s so passionate about Griffin.

 1. Tell us a little about yourself and your history with Griffin Theatre Company!
 What was the first Griffin show you saw?
 How long have you been a supporter of Griffin?

 I’m a playwright, which means I am honour-bound to adore Griffin and its new writing ethos.
 I saw my first Griffin show long before I knew anything about the company.
 I was 15 years old and living in Perth when I saw Tom Holloway‘s Love Me Tender on a school trip to Sydney.
 I’ve never forgotten it.
 I think it was the first time I saw what theatre could be, that it was more than old European texts and life-like naturalism, but something much more alive, and weird, and brilliant.
 I can barely even remember what the play was about, but I remember vividly how it made me feel; disturbed, engrossed, and hungry for more.

 2. Do you have a favourite theatre memory at the SBW Stables Theatre?

 My favourite memory of the SBW Stables Theatre was seeing my work performed for the first time as part of ATYP’s Intersection production.
 I could have been on the red carpet at the Oscars.
 I’d never felt so validated as an artist before, which I think we all like to pretend we don’t need, but it really made a huge difference to me as a young person setting out in this new field.